 Last weekend, I heard a lot of buzz about one ski resort retracting their snow totals after it was reported they received a mere 4 inches instead of the 22 inches in 2 days.
 Could it be that a ski patrol took the measurement in a snow drift?

 This snafu got me thinking about what else is greatly exaggerated.
 Continue reading

 It feels like I have a huge test hanging over my head every time I think about my annual eye exam.
 I begin the countdown by avoiding my reading glasses thus making typos in all of my writing projects.
 Then I strengthen my eyes by bringing the newspaper close to my face until I am cross-eyed, touch my nose and then slowly draw it back to strain my eyes into seeing the small type, causing huge furrows in my forehead that could hold a pencil.

-“What the?”
-Splash!
-She fell from the raft into the swimming pool.
+She had fallen from the blowup raft into the swimming pool again.